wheel-sh/wheel-agent/README.md

 https://github.com/wheel-sh/demo-cluster-config

-Just make a fork/copy of this repository
+Just make a fork/copy of this repository.

 If possible, the agent should be deployed in its own namespace.